bovender/configure-server/README.md

-to tell the script the domain name of your server, as well as other information. _Importantly, you need to edit the information for the main server user._ Remember that this main user account will be stored in the LDAP directory, and is different from the low-level user account that you use to log into the secure shell on the server.
+to tell the script the domain name of your server, as well as other information. _Importantly, you need to edit the information for the main server user._ Remember that this main user account will be stored in the LDAP directory, and that it is different from the low-level user account that you use to log into the secure shell on the server.

 ### Step 3: Generating SSL certificates

 The second time you run the script, the configuration file will be read.
-At this point, you should have an external USB drive labeled `CA` plugged into your computer.
+At this point, you should have an _external USB_ drive labeled `CA` plugged into your computer.
 The script will create a directory `ca` on this USB drive (e.g., `/media/USERNAME/CA/ca`), which will serve as a Certificate Authority for SSL certificates.
 The